OMGUPTA21/blogger/README.md

-# <a href="https://ashy-forest-0978d2910.azurestaticapps.net/index.html">E-Commerce Website with FAQ Bot</a>
+# <a href="https://lemon-island-00117ff10.1.azurestaticapps.net/">BLOG Websitet</a>

 This is 10 Page E-commerce Front End website design

 Web Technologies used: HTML, CSS, JS, Bootstrap

-IDE: VS-Code

-Note: Bot is deployed on contact page

 ### Industry :
 Lifestyle

 ### Project Title :
-fashion site
+blog site

 ### Problem Statement/Opportunity :
-An e-commerce company wants to build a sample Front End prototype website for their business as the online shopping industry has been growing at an incredible rate, and so have ecommerce challenges.
+An blog site company wants to build a sample Front End prototype website for their business as the online network industry has been growing at an incredible rate, and so have grown challenges.
 To build a whole website they have chosen Azure Cloud Platform.

 ### Project Description :
-Core Idea of Project is to build an sample prototype E-Commerce Website with FAQ Bot for a business company with the help of HTML, CSS, JAVASCRIPT, BOOTSTRAP.
-The business-to-consumer aspect of product commerce (e-commerce) is the most visible business use of the World Wide Web.
-The primary goal of sample prototype an e-commerce site is to sell goods online with solving problems of customer speedily via FAQ Bot .
+Core Idea of Project is to build an sample prototype Blog Website with the help of Gatby Js.
+The business-to-consumer aspect of product  (blog) is the most visible business use of the World Wide Web.
+The primary goal of sample prototype an blog site is to provide contents online with solving problems of customer solution.
 ### Primary Azure Technology :
 Static Web Apps